When the Gold Standard Isn't Necessarily Standard: Challenges of Evaluating the Translation of User-Generated Content: Results and Analysis

 \subsubsection{LLM Instruction Following}

-\paragraph{The \llama\ model} We observe in \autoref{fig:comet} that \llamafull\ yields the lowest \comet\ scores among the three \llms.
-Furthermore, its performance generally gets worsened when prompted with translation guidelines (e.g.,~up to a $6$-point drop on \footweets).
-One reason behind \llamafull's poor performance is that the model refuses to generate translations when it considers the content to be offensive, explicit, hateful, harmful, and so on.
-This behaviour has already been highlighted by \citet{qian-etal-2024-large-language}.
+\paragraph{\llama} Table~\ref{tab:comet-cometkiwi} shows that \llamafull\ results in the lowest \comet\ scores among the evaluated \llms.
+Furthermore, its performance generally worsens when prompted with translation guidelines (e.g.,~up to a $6$-point drop on \footweets).
+One reason behind \llamafull's poor performance is that the model refuses to generate translations when it considers the content to be offensive, explicit, hateful or harmful, a behaviour highlighted by \newcite{qian-etal-2024-large-language}.
 It also fails to produce translations for texts that are too short or seem incomplete (e.g.,~stand-alone hashtags and usernames).
-The appendix \autoref{fig:llama-censorship} illustrates the percentage of translation requests refused by \llamafull\ on all the datasets.
+The appendix Figure~\ref{fig:llama-censorship} illustrates the percentage of translation requests refused by \llamafull.
 We observe the highest percentage for the no-guideline scenario ($3\%$) on \pfsmb.
 Moreover, adding corpus-specific guidelines significantly increases the ratio of refused requests (up to $8\%$ on \pfsmb\ and \mmtc), likely because all guidelines include explicit instructions to preserve profanity in the translation.
-In contrast, we notice lower rates of refusal on \footweets\ and \rocsmt, even with the guidelines ($\le 4\%$).
-This could be because \footweets\ is more likely to have ``safer'' content as it is focussed on football reactions.
+In contrast, we notice lower rates of refusal on \footweets\ and \rocsmt, even with the guidelines ($\le 4\%$), possibly because \footweets\ (based on football reactions) is more likely to have ``safer'' content.
 Meanwhile, explicit or triggering content are specifically filtered out in the \rocsmt\ dataset creation pipeline.